Work will consume 1/3 of your life. In words: one-third. Getting goosebumps? Me too.

-Doing a bullshit job is just like pouring water on a stone.
-There's no chance of growth.
+Doing a unsatisfying job is just like pouring water on a stone.
+There’s no chance of growth.

 And, what’s probably the worst, it may impact your private life.
 Not in the nicest way, to put it mildly.
 As there is a close connection between work and personal life and challenges in one area affect the other, doing a meaningless job can take your mental peace away.

 Jeremy Scott Foster, adventure junkie, travel photographer, and Founder & CEO of TravelFreak, shares insightful thoughts on how we all are, doing what we do, and being where we are.

 No job is without meaning, no matter how much we are sometimes trained to think so.
 Every role plays a part in building a community both within that business and with the wider geographical community or online community.
 It is really important that we start to look at all roles with the respect they deserve because they each play a part in people’s lives in some way or another.
 It is only in understanding that each job and role has meaning, that people can truly start to find satisfaction in whatever role they are in.